Linda Argote: Education and career

 Argote graduated in 1975 with magna cum laude honors from Tulane University, majoring in psychology.
 She completed her Ph.D. in organizational psychology at the University of Michigan in 1979, and in the same year joined the Carnegie Mellon University faculty.
 She has also held a faculty appointment at Northwestern University and was a visiting scholar at Stanford University, the University of Pittsburgh’s Learning Research and Development Center, and Aarhus University.
 She was the Montzemolo Visiting Professor at Judge Business School of the University of Cambridge, where she was also a Visiting Fellow at Sidney Sussex College.

-Argote publishes extensively in the field of organizational learning and knowledge transfer.
+Argote published in the field of organizational learning and knowledge transfer.
 Her research involves how groups and organizations learn, how they retain the knowledge that they acquire and how they transfer it within and between organizational units.
 She and her coauthors conducted a series of studies aimed at understanding the variation observed in rates of learning in firms.
 A particular focus of this work was knowledge transfer, or the extent to which lessons learned in one organizational unit transferred to other units.
 Her article with Eric Darr and Dennis Epple, “The Acquisition, Transfer and Depreciation of Knowledge in Service Organizations: Productivity in Franchises,” was recognized as one of the most influential articles published in Management Science during its first 50 years.
+Argote reviewed research on knowledge transfer and provided a framework for predicting when knowledge transfer is likely to be successful in the Annual Review of Psychology in 2024.
 With Ray Reagans and Daria Brooks, Argote examined organizational learning curves for hospital surgical procedures and determined the contribution of the experience of individual team members, of the experience team members acquired working together and of the experience of the hospital towards organizational learning.

 In collaboration with Paul Ingram, Argote developed the implications of knowledge transfer, or learning from the experience of others, for firm competitive advantage.
 Their article, “Knowledge Transfer in Organizations: A Basis for Competitive Advantage in Firms,” was recognized as one of the most influential articles published in Organizational Behavior and Human Decision Processes during its first 50 years.

-Argote and Richard Moreland conducted a series of experiments on the of concept transactive memory, or knowledge of who knows what.
+Argote and Richard Moreland conducted a series of experiments on the concept of transactive memory, or knowledge of who knows what.
 An initial study found that groups with strong transactive memories recalled more and performed better on a subsequent task than groups with weak transactive memories.
 Transactive memories have also been found to foster innovation and be especially valuable on non-routine or uncertain tasks.
 Ren and Argote (2011) reviewed the literature on transactive memory.
 Argote and Ren (2012) developed a framework characterizing how transactive memory provides micro foundations for dynamic capabilities in firms.

 Argote and her colleagues have investigated factors in addition to transactive memory that provide micro foundations for organizational learning, memory and knowledge transfer.
 These factors include communication networks, work group structure, member turnover, social identity, and emotion.